Scientific Name

 Description

-Aloe claviflora is a succulent plant that forms dense clumps of usually stemless rosettes of grey-green leaves with sharp brown spines along the marines and a few along the tip of the keel.
-The rosettes are up to 10 inches (25 cm) in diameter, not erect, but facing outwards.
-Leaves are somewhat sickle-shaped, up to 8 inches (20 cm) long and 2.4 inches (6 cm) broad.
+Aloe claviflora is a succulent plant that forms dense clumps of usually stemless rosettes of grey-green leaves that have sharp brown spines along the margins and a few along the tip of the keel.
+The rosettes are not erect but face outward and can reach a diameter of 10 inches (25 cm).
+The leaves are somewhat sickle-shaped and can measure up to 8 inches (20 cm) long and 2.4 inches (6 cm) wide.

-Flowers are bright red, yellowing with age, and appear in dense, almost horizontal, usually unbranched, cylindrical racemes in spring.
-They are club-shaped and up to 1.6 inches (4 cm) long.
-Fruits are typical capsules with tiny, winged seeds.
-The inflorescences are up to 20 inches (50 cm) long, with a stout, up to 12 inches (30 cm) long peduncle below the raceme.
+The flowers are bright red, yellowing with age, and appear in dense, almost horizontal, usually unbranched, cylindrical racemes in spring.
+They are club-shaped and can reach up to 1.6 inches (4 cm) in length.
+The fruits are typical capsules with tiny, winged seeds.
+The inflorescences can grow up to 20 inches (50 cm) long, with a stout peduncle below the raceme that can reach up to 12 inches (30 cm).

 Aloes are very forgiving plants.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 Aloes are not particularly fast-growing and will only rarely need repotting.
 Repot plants in the spring that are tipping over their pots or have ceased growing.
-Use a fast-draining potting mix with one-third of sand or pebbles.
-When repotting a larger plant, it is possible to divide the root ball carefully.
-Some kinds of Aloe will send off off-sets that can be potted independently.
+Use a fast-draining potting mix with one-third sand or pebbles.
+When repotting a larger plant, it is possible to carefully divide the root ball.
+Some kinds of Aloe will send off offsets that can be potted independently.

 See more at How to Grow and Care for Aloe.